-- Take CRESEMBA capsules at about the same time each day. - Taking it at the same time each day will have the best effect.
-It will also help with remembering when to take it. - The length of time you or your child take CRESEMBA will depend on the type of infection you or your child have - If you or your child has a weakened immune system or a difficult infection, you or your child may need to be on CRESEMBA for longer periods of time (maybe longer than 6 months). - You doctor may switch you or your child from CRESEMBA Powder for Injection to CRESEMBA Capsules once your or your child's condition improves. - Continue taking CRESEMBA for as long as your doctor tells you.
-Do not stop taking CRESEMBA because you or your child are feeling better.

-If you or your child do not complete the full course prescribed by your doctor, the infection may not clear completely or symptoms may return.
+- Take CRESEMBA capsules at about the same time each day - Taking it at the same time each day will have the best effect.
+It will also help with remembering when to take it. - The length of time you take CRESEMBA will depend on the type of infection you have. - If you have weakened immune system or a difficult infection, you may need to be on CRESEMBA for longer periods of time (maybe longer than 6 months). - You doctor may switch you from CRESEMBA Powder for Injection to CRESEMBA Capsules once your condition improves. - Continue taking CRESEMBA for as long as your doctor tells you.
+Do not stop taking CRESEMBA because you are feeling better. - If you do not complete the full course prescribed by your doctor, the infection may not clear completely or your symptoms may return.